-- 6.1 The level of financial reserves held by the council will be agreed by the Parish Council during the Parish Council meeting which reviews the setting of the budget for the next financial year 2018/2019 and each financial year thereafter. - 6.2 The South Wonston Parish Council has agreed that the reserve will be allocated in the following manner:--
+- 6.1 The level of financial reserves held by the council will be agreed by the Parish Council during the Parish Council meeting which reviews the setting of the budget for the next financial year and each financial year thereafter. - 6.2 The South Wonston Parish Council has agreed that the reserve will be allocated and reported in the Reserve and Earmarked Reserves report.